marketredesign/challenge-laravel-backend/README.md

 purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
+NB: when installing via Docker, only composer is required.

 * PHP >= 7.3
 * BCMath PHP Extension